 Sweet Springs is a very small city located in the state of Missouri.
 With a population of 1,294 people and just one neighborhood, Sweet Springs is the 327th largest community in Missouri.

-Unlike some cities, Sweet Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sweet Springs are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sweet Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sweet Springs is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Sweet Springs who work in food service (16.67%), sales jobs (12.14%), and management occupations (9.60%).

-Sweet Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sweet Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Sweet Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sweet Springs doesn't have a public transportation system that people use for their commute.

 Sweet Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.98% of people over 25 have a college degree.